-The Similarities and Differences between LG OLED B6 and B7
+The Similarities and Differences between the LG OLED B6 and the LG OLED B7

-The other difference between LG OLED B6 and B7 is about their connectivity, particularly Composite In (AV In).
-For this case, OLED B6 has 1 Composite In (AV In), while OLED B7A doesn’t have AV In.
-Additionally, although essentially both of them featuring WebOS as their platform, but the version of their platform are also different.
-OLED B6P comes with WebOS 3.0, while OLED B7 comes with WebOS 3.5.
-For this case, as a newer version, WebOS 3.5 is powered by a new chip that makes its performance is faster and more responsive.
-Additionally, WebOS 3.5 also comes with the number of new features like Magic Link, 360 Degree Videos, and others.
+The other difference between the LG OLED B6 and the B7 is about connectivity, particularly for Composite In (AV In).
+In this case, the OLED B6 has 1 Composite In (AV In), while the OLED B7A doesn’t have AV In.
+Although both feature WebOS for their platform, the versions of the platform are also different.
+The OLED B6P comes with WebOS 3.0, while the OLED B7 comes with WebOS 3.5.
+In this case as a newer version, WebOS 3.5 is powered by a new chip that makes its performance faster and more responsive.
+Additionally WebOS 3.5 comes with a number of new features like Magic Link, 360 Degree Videos and other features.

-Coming with OLED Panel, both LG OLED B7 and B6 equally have infinite native contrast ratio and perfect black level, makes both of them equally have excellent dark room performance.
-Additionally, OLED panel also makes both of them have wide viewing angle coverage, makes them can maintain their excellent picture quality from any angle.
-Not just that, since OLED panel has extremely low pixel response time, this certainly also makes both of LG OLED B6 and B7 has great motion handling, result in smooth and clear picture quality with almost no motion blur when playing fast moving images.
+With both having an OLED Panel, the LG OLED B7 and the B6 each have infinite native contrast ratio and perfect black level, making both of them have excellent dark room performance.
+Additionally the OLED panel makes both of them have a wide viewing angle coverage, where they can maintain excellent picture quality from any angle.
+Not just that, since the OLED panel has an extremely low pixel response time, this makes both the LG OLED B6 and the B7 has great motion handling, resulting in smooth and clear picture quality with almost no motion blur when playing fast moving images.

-For maximizing their rendition of colors, in addition to RGBW sub pixel that makes them already support wide color gamut, both of LG OLED B6 and B7 are also equally powered by Tru Color Accuracy, makes the color of the picture displayed on their screen looks very accurate.
-Additionally, both of them also equally support 10 bit depth of color that makes the color gradient of the picture produced by them looks very smooth, particularly when playing HDR contents.
-Meanwhile, for maximizing their peak luminance, LG OLED B7A and B6 are also equally powered by Ultra Luminance.
-Essentially, the excepting of what we have mentioned on their difference section, both of LG OLED B6 and B7 are powered by similar technology and have similar features.
+For maximizing the rendition of colors, in addition to the RGBW sub pixel that makes them already support wide color gamut, both the LG OLED B6 and the B7 are equally powered by Tru Color Accuracy, making the color of the picture displayed on their screen to look very accurate.
+Both also support 10 bit depth of color that makes the color gradient of the picture produced look very smooth, particularly when playing HDR content.
+For maximizing peak luminance, the LG OLED B7A and the B6 are each equally powered by Ultra Luminance.
+Essentially, the LG OLED B6 and the B7 are powered by similar technology with similar features.

-Picture quality is one of the main advantages of LG OLED B7 and B6.
-Since OLED Panel has self lighting pixel and doesn’t use backlight, this allows the screen don’t emit any light at all when showing totally black.
-The result, blacks colors produced looks perfect.
-Combined to its excellent black uniformity, this makes dark scene of images displayed on their screen look excellent, particularly when set in a dark room where the effect of high native contrast ratio is very influential.
-Not even just that, when playing HDR videos where contrast ratio is one of major components, contrast ratio of OLED B6 and B7 is also quite strong to reveal details images in dark scenes.
-No matter they are playing HDR 10 videos, Dolby Vision, or other HDR formats, they can show shadow details of HDR images excellently like what intended by HDR technology itself.
-As we know, to show shadow details of HDR image like what intended, particularly when showing HDR 10, and one of the terms to get Ultra HDR Premium Certification set by UHD alliance, an OLED TV must be able to reach 0.0005 nits of black level or darker.
-This means, with nearly 0 nits of black level, to show shadow details of HDR images like what intended, both LG OLED B7A and B6P don’t have any problem.
+Picture quality is one of the main advantages of the LG OLED B7 and the B6.
+Since the OLED Panel has a self lighting pixel and doesn’t use a backlight, this allows the screen to not emit any light at all when showing totally black.
+The result is black color produced looks perfect.
+Combined with its excellent black uniformity, this makes dark scenes of images displayed on screen to look excellent, particularly when set in a dark room where the effect of a high native contrast ratio is very noticeable.
+Not even that, when playing HDR video where the contrast ratio is one of the major components, the contrast ratio of the OLED B6 and the B7 is quite strong to reveal detailed images in dark scenes.
+No matter if playing HDR 10 video, Dolby Vision, or other HDR formats, they can show shadow details of HDR images excellently like what was intended by HDR technology.
+As we know, to show shadow details of HDR images like what is intended, particularly when showing HDR 10, one of the standards in order to receive Ultra HDR Premium Certification set by the UHD alliance, is for an OLED TV to be able to reach 0.0005 nits of black level or darker.
+This means that with nearly 0 nits of black level to show shadow details of HDR images like what’s intended, both the LG OLED B7A and the B6P meet the standard with no problem.

-Meanwhile, to anticipate the many of lower resolution contents which available in the market, both of LG OLED B7 and B6 are equipped great 4K up-scaling engine called Tru 4K Up-Scaler.
-No matter the resolution of the video source, it will be up-convert as close as to 4K resolution.
-The result, low resolution contents like DVD movies with 480p resolution looks sharply and clearly in 4K quality.
-And of course, the higher resolution of the source, the final images in 4K produced by them will look sharper and clearer with small details are preserved better.
-The ability of OLED B7 is even not just that.
-It also has a new feature named HDR effect where when be enabled, it can improves the brightness and color range of the picture, so you can enjoy any content with the quality as close as 4K HDR.
-Meanwhile, OLED B6 doesn’t yet have this feature.
+To cover much of the lower resolution content available on the market, both the LG OLED B7 and the B6 are equipped with a great 4K up-scaling engine called Tru 4K Up-Scaler.
+No matter the resolution of the video source, it will be up-converted as close as possible to 4K resolution.
+The result is that low resolution content like DVD movies with 480p resolution looks sharp and clear in 4K quality.
+And of course, the higher the resolution of the source, the final image in 4K produced by them will look sharper and clearer where small detail is preserved better.
+The ability of the OLED B7 also has a new feature named HDR effect that when enabled, it improves the brightness and color range of the picture to where you can enjoy any content with quality as close to 4K HDR as possible.
+The OLED B6 doesn’t yet have this feature.

-The other superiority that offered by LG OLED B7 and B6 is about their wide viewing angle coverage.
-As we know, since OLED panel doesn’t use backlight, this makes it has extremely wide viewing angle coverage, even far better than LED TV with IPS panel.
-The result, both of them are able to maintain their excellent picture quality from any angle.
-This means, when you are watching TV from a wide angle, the picture displayed on their screen will look as good as when viewed from the front and center.
-This certainly becomes its advantages than LED TV considering most of premium LED TVs have an issue on side viewing angle.
-This certainly also give a benefit when they are used in a wide room where the viewers watch TV from multiple angles.
+The other superior offering by the LG OLED B7 and the B6 is their wide viewing angle coverage.
+Since the OLED panel doesn’t use a backlight, this means it has an extremely wide viewing angle coverage — far better than an LED TV with an IPS panel.
+The result is both series are able to maintain an excellent picture quality from any angle.
+When you’re watching TV at a wide angle, the picture displayed on screen will look as good as viewed from front and center.
+This becomes a huge advantage over an LED TV considering that most premium LED TVs have an issue when it comes to side viewing angles.
+This certainly gives a benefit when used in a wide room where a group of people is watching TV from multiple angles.